sveetch/cookiecutter-bireli/docs/project-usage/backend.rst

     in composition repository.

 Usage of i18n URLs
-    This determines if your application urls will be prefixed with language like ``/en/`` or not.
+    This is used to mount your views under a
+    `language prefix in URL patterns <https://docs.djangoproject.com/en/stable/topics/i18n/translation/#language-prefix-in-url-patterns>`_
+    like ``/en/``.

     Commonly if you have a single language site, you don't need it and it is disabled and a multiple language site enables it.